jmangt/test-driven-puppet/rspec_syntax.md

 Rspec uses a nice human readable syntax to describe your features.
 It follows commonly used convention for writing "user stories".

 The basic idea is that your declare A SUBJECT to describe.
 Then you present a CONTEXT where this SUBJECT is to be tested.
 Within the CONTEXT you DESCRIBE a feature of your SUBJECT.
-An finally you ASSERT if the SUBJECT responded as expected.
+An finally you ASSERT if the FEATURE responded as expected.

 Rspec expects your to place your files under a `specs` directory directly in your projects root.
 And each test file has to be named in the `*_spec.rb` form.